nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting debts: `deletedebts`

-Deletes the debts specified by their index numbers from a person listed in PayMeLah.
+Deletes the debts specified from a person in PayMeLah.
+Multiple debts can be specified for deletion.

-Format: `deletedebts <person index> debt/<debt index>…`
+Format: `deletedebts <person index> debt/<debt index…>`

 Example:
 * `deletedebts 2 debt/2 3`